 Students explore the use of wave and particle theories to model the properties of light and matter and explore its limitations in describing light behaviour.
 Students consider the relationship between light and matter.
-Students learn to think beyond the concepts experienced in everyday life to study the physical world from a new perspective.
+Students design and conduct a scientific investigation related to fields, motion or light, and present an aim, methodology and method, results, discussion and a conclusion in a scientific poster.